RasmussenLab/PlasMAAG/CONTRIBUTING.md

 This is the only case where commits may be duplicated on two different branches.

 #### Tags
-Each release of Vamb (from a release branch) is tagged with a lowercase "v", then a SemVer 2.0 version, e.g. "v4.1.3".
+Each release of PlassMAAG (from a release branch) is tagged with a lowercase "v", then a SemVer 2.0 version, e.g. "v4.1.3".
 A tag unambiguously refers to a commit, and is never removed.
-Ideally, the tagged commit should be the one that updates the version in `vamb/__init__.py`.
+Ideally, the tagged commit should be the one that updates the version in `PlassMAAG/__init__.py`.

 #### Testing
 Our CI pipeline currently uses a formatter and a linter to check for issues (currently, the Ruff formatter and linter).